 We offer absolutely the best car lease deals in New York including 2-year leasing options for Long Island and Staten Island Acura Specials (ask us about short-term car lease in your state).
 Prices for Brooklyn leasing might be slightly lower comparing to leasing in other areas.
 For some car models we are not able to show the price, it’s that low.
 Call or chat with us for a quick quote.

 We would be happy to beat competitor’s auto lease quote from any car leasing company in NY, NJ, CT, PA.
 Our prices for car leasing in Brooklyn, NYC are impossible to match.
 Our monthly deals and specials are often not published.
 We do all the negotiations including price, additional packages, even higher mileage limits with a car manufacturer for you, bypassing a dealership.

-Just call us or bring a quote from a competitor including all the vehicle options and preferred packages for you brand new car.
-There are no hidden fees, extra costs or unexpected surprises.
-Honest business, transparency and trust is the key.
-We are not in competition with anybody but our-selves.
+Just call us or bring a quote from a competitor including all the vehicle options and preferred packages for your brand new car.
+There are no hidden fees, extra costs, or unexpected surprises.
+Honest business, transparency, and trust is the key.
+We are not in competition with anybody but ourselves.
 Our goal is to beat our last performance. eAutoLease.com

 Did we mention No money (zero) down car lease & price Match Guarantee?

-National car lease approval rates are around 70%. eAutoLease is proud to be in 90% range.
+National car lease approval rates are around 70%. eAutoLease is proud to be in the 90% range.
 How?
 We work directly with multiple financial institutions on your side to find the lowest possible rate on a new car lease.
-Not ready to commit to a 2 or 3 year lease, consider taking over the remaining term on used car lease deals, someone else’s lease.
+Not ready to commit to a 2 or 3-year lease, consider taking over the remaining term on used car lease deals, someone else’s lease.